Weifanwu66/GeTPrev/README.md

 * **Storage‑friendly metadata:** Because of the large storage requirements, genome sequence files used to build the BLAST database are **not** stored in this repository.
 Instead, `database/metadata` holds the assembly‑accession lists so users can re‑download any sequence on demand.
 * **Pre‑built complete‑genome database:** A BLAST database built from complete genomes of the default seven Enterobacteriaceae genus is provided for quick, high‑quality searches and hosted on USDA Ag Data Commons.
 The script `build_EB_complete_genomes_database.sh` is also provided for reproducing or updating the default database.
 * **Heavy mode (`‑H heavy` + `‑t <taxon_file>`):** Adds draft genomes to the analysis.
 Draft assemblies for each target taxon are downloaded with *ncbi‑genome‑download*, shuffled, and sampled in iterations (Cochran’s formula with finite‑population correction; ≤ 20 iterations) to capture diversity while keeping runtime reasonable.
-* **Custom genome panel (`‑d <download_file>`):** Lets users work **outside** the default Enterobacteriaceae genus.
-Supply a text file (one genus per line) and the pipeline will download the corresponding **complete genomes**, build a bespoke BLAST database in real time, and then run either LIGHT or HEAVY mode against that database.
+* **Custom genome panel (`‑d <download_file>`):** Enables users to work outside the default Enterobacteriaceae genus or combine targets from both within and outside this group.
+Provide a plain text file with one taxon per line (e.g., genus, species, or serotype).
+The pipeline will download the corresponding complete genomes, build a custom BLAST database in real time, and run either LIGHT or HEAVY mode against that database.

+> **Note:** When using -d, you do not need to provide the -t flag for HEAVY mode—the custom panel already defines the target taxa.
-> **Note:** Building either the pre‑built archive or a large custom panel requires significant disk and CPU resources.
-Run these steps on an HPC system or a workstation with ≥ 250 GB free space.
+> **System requirements** Building either the pre‑built archive or a large custom panel requires significant disk and CPU resources.
+Run these steps on an HPC system or a workstation with at least 250 GB free space.

 ---